akhilwadhwa22/Simple-Linux-Shell-Implementation-in-C/README.md

 LRU (Least Recently Used)
 Circular Linked-List
 ```
--Working towards implemeting more builtin functions.
+- Working towards implemeting more builtin functions.
--Working on adding functionality for pipes
+- Working on adding functionality for pipes